karthik11135/zyra/README.md

 alias zyra=./zyra.py
 ```

-### 4. Using the source code
+Here is the source code [zyratool](https://github.com/karthik11135/zyra/releases) in github.

-You can download the source code directly from the releases section [here](https://github.com/karthik11135/zyra/releases) in github.
-Download the tar.gz file.
-Once you have the file, you can run ```pip install <downloaded_file_path>``` to install the zyra package.

-Now you can use zyra like a command
+Now you can use zyra like a command in your terminal

 > ⚠️ Ensure you’re in the same directory to run commands.
 > Usage: `zyra <subcommand>`